kowalcj0/cucumber-testng-parallel-selenium/README.md

 It allows you to run Cucumber features (tests/scenarios) in multiple browsers simultaneously using Selenium (WebDriver) and TestNG.

-## How to run your tests from CLI
-run all tests using default browser (Firefox)

-    mvn clean test

-## Running the stories in IDE
+## Running features in IDE
 Tested in IntelliJ Idea 13.1.1
-To run all stories from IDE in Firefox, simply right click on:
+To run all stories from IDE only in Firefox, simply right click on one of the files:

-    cucumber.examples.java.testNG.runners.RunCukesTestInChrome
+* cucumber.examples.java.testNG.runners.RunCukesTestInChrome

-or

-    cucumber.examples.java.testNG.runners.RunCukesTestInFirefox
+* cucumber.examples.java.testNG.runners.RunCukesTestInFirefox
+And chose "Run ..."
+(Yes, choosing RunCukesTestInChrome will also run tests in FF!)

+To run all stories simultaneously in both browsers (Chrome and Firefox) right click on one of the files:
+* src/test/resources/TestNGRunTestsLocally.xml
+* src/test/resources/TestNGRunTestsRemotely.xml
+And chose "Run ..."

-or to run a selected single feature, change the feature name in the class below:
+To run selected feature, change the feature name in the class below:

     cucumber.examples.java.testNG.runners.RunSingleFeature

-And chose "Run ..."
+And as in previous example right click on this class and chose "Run ..."

+## Running features from CLI
+Run tests using local browsers:

+    mvn clean install

+Run tests using browsers running on remote nodes:

+    mvn clean install -P runTestsRemotely

 ## Viewing the results
-There's a HTML report in target/cucumber-report
+All Cucumber reports [html, json, xml, js] are in: target/cucumber-report

 ## How to download WebDriver binaries automatically